 Incorporating mindfulness practices with healthy eating can further enhance the wellness journey of cancer patients.
 Including antioxidant-rich foods such as berries, nuts, and green leafy vegetables in one's diet can complement the stress-reduction techniques of MBSR.

 To sum up, the latest research solidifies the importance of MBSR as a complementary approach in cancer care.
-Its proven effectiveness in alleviating stress, anxiety, and depression amongst cancer patients is an encouraging development in the holistic management of cancer.
+Its proven effectiveness in alleviating stress, anxiety, and depression among cancer patients is an encouraging development in the holistic management of cancer.

 Stay tuned to this space for more updates on groundbreaking research and insights into the world of mindfulness and cancer care.